mrtnetwork/mrtwallet/README.md

 **Get Involved**

 Join us on our mission to redefine the landscape of decentralized finance.
-Contribute to our open-source project on [GitHub](https://github.com/mrtnetwork/mrtwallet) or connect with our community on [social media links].
+Contribute to our open-source project on [GitHub](https://github.com/mrtnetwork/mrtwallet) or connect with our community on [Telegram](https://t.me/blockchain_web3_solidity).

 Thank you for choosing MRT Wallet as your trusted partner in the world of decentralized finance.